 - Overview of Estate Administration

 Estate administration in Pennsylvania typically consists of three broad steps:

-- Asset collection and inventory.
+- Asset collection and inventory

-- Paying and collecting debts and taxes.
+- Paying and collecting debts and taxes

-This process may occur either with or without a will and may occur in probate court or outside of probate court depending on the particular situation.
+This process may occur either with or without a will and may take place in probate court or outside of it, depending on the specific circumstances.

 - The adoption or birth of a child

 - The death of your spouse or divorce

 - Any other significant life changes that cause you to want to change beneficiaries